Yourgotopyromaniac/Getlinked/README.md

 Another element I paid particular attention to in conversion from design to code is the hamburger button on mobile, rather than just using two images and having them abruptly transition between each other, I created a standalone element with smooth and slick animations between the two menu states.

-## 4.0 Custom component Documentation.
+## 4.0 Custom Component Documentation.
 I like to add these cause as important as user-experience is, Developer experience should also receive just as much attention.

 I've made use of only 1 Custom and resusable component in this application which is the CustomButton component, it accepts the following props :